Possible Bearish Inside Day Candle Pattern Detected for Tjx Cos Inc (NYSE:TJX) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Tjx Cos Inc (NYSE:TJX)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Tjx Cos Inc (NYSE:TJX) based on the price action in the company's shares.
-Today's price range of $62.81 and $63.10 is within yesterday's high and low of the day.
+Yesterday's price range of $62.81 and $63.16 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Tjx Cos Inc may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 The TJX Companies, Inc. is an off-price apparel and home fashion retailer in the United States and worldwide.
 The Company operates off-price retail concepts in the US, Canada, and Europe that offer a wide range of brand name and designer merchandise.